Skip to Content

 Celtic Ornament

-Owen Jones in the Grammer of Ornament describes the uniqueness of Celtic art as the following.
+Owen Jones, in The Grammar of Ornament, describes the uniqueness of Celtic art as follows.

 The chief peculiarities of the Celtic Ornamentation consist first, in the entire absence of foliage or other phyllomorphic or vegetable ornament.
 And secondly, the extreme intricacy and excessive minuteness and elaboration of the various patterns, mostly geometrical, consisting of interlace ribbon-work, diagonal or spiral lines and strange monstrous animals and birds, with long top-knots, tongues, and tails, intertwining in almost endless knots.”